 The Wellness and Fitness Management track is designed for the practitioner who works with individuals in adopting and maintaining physically active and healthy lifestyle behaviors.
 The course of study prepares professionals for leadership roles in wellness and physical activity programming for commercial, community, corporate, educational and hospital organizations.

 Planned Area of Study

 Students may also design their own area of study as their second in-depth area.
 In addition to providing students with the ability to customize their preparation, the planned area of student provides the department with a mechanism for development of additional tracks of study.
-Currently, one area that has emerged focuses on "Ability Diversity" (see information below).
 Planned areas must be submitted to the graduate committee for approval prior to the completion of 15 credits.